tintoy/dotnet-kube-client/README.md

   Support for multiplexed WebSocket connections used by Kubernetes APIs (such as [exec](src/KubeClient.Extensions.WebSockets/ResourceClientWebSocketExtensions.cs#L56)).
   This package also extends resource clients to add support for those APIs.

+If you want to use the latest builds of KubeClient (including ones that are possibly unstable), add the following feed to `NuGet.config`: https://www.myget.org/F/dotnet-kube-client/api/v3/index.json

 ## Usage

 The client can be used directly or injected via `Microsoft.Extensions.DependencyInjection`.